-Electronic devices feature printed circuit boards that begin as PCB designs before fabrication.
-Traditionally, contract manufacturers relied on Gerber files created by Computer Aided Design systems to get PCB designs, but these have serious drawbacks.
+Electronic devices feature printed circuit boards that begin as PCB designs before PCB manufacturers take over the fabrication process.
+Traditionally, contract manufacturers relied on Gerber files created by Computer-Aided Design systems to get PCB designs, but these have serious drawbacks.
 For instance, they lacked critical information that prompted delays between design and manufacturing.
 ODB++ came into the market to solve these issues.
 This article looks at ODB++ and how it is better than the Gerber file format.
 Take a look!

 What is ODB++?